KnowledgeForwardSolutions/CheckDigits.Net/README.md

 Wikipedia: https://en.wikipedia.org/wiki/International_Securities_Identification_Number

-### ISO/IEC 7064 Algorithms
+### ISO/IEC 7064 MOD 11-2 Algorithm

-The ISO/IEC 7064 standard defines a family of algorithms capable of detecting a broad range of errors including all single character transcription errors as well as all or nearly all two character transposition errors, two character jump transposition errors, circular shift errors and double transcription errors (two separate single transcription errors in a single value).
-The algorithms are suitable for numeric strings, alphabetic strings, alphanumeric strings and can be extended to handle custom character domains beyond ASCII alphanumeric characters.
+The ISO/IEC 7064 MOD 11-2 algorithm is suitable for use with numeric strings.
+It generates a single check character that is either a decimal digit or an supplementary 'X' character.

 #### Details

-* ISO/IEC 7064 MOD 11-2 algorithm
-    - Valid characters - decimal digits ('0' - '9')
+* Valid characters - decimal digits ('0' - '9')
-    - Check digit size - one character
+* Check digit size - one character
-    - Check digit value - either decimal digit ('0' - '9') or an uppercase 'X'
+* Check digit value - either decimal digit ('0' - '9') or an uppercase 'X'
-    - Check digit location - the trailing (right-most) character when validating
+* Check digit location - assumed to be the trailing (right-most) character when validating
-    - Class name - Iso7064Mod11_2Algorithm
+* Class name - Iso7064Mod11_2Algorithm

 #### Common Applications

-* ISO/IEC 7064 MOD 11-2 algorithm
-    - International Standard Name Identifier (ISNI)
+* International Standard Name Identifier (ISNI)

+### ISO/IEC 7064 MOD 37-2 Algorithm

+The ISO/IEC 7064 MOD 37-2 algorithm is suitable for use with alphanumeric strings.
+It generates a single check character that is either an alphanumeric character or a supplementary '*' character.

+#### Details

+* Valid characters - decimal digits ('0' - '9', 'A' - 'Z')
+* Check digit size - one character
+* Check digit value - either decimal digit ('0' - '9', 'A' - 'Z') or an asterisk '*'
+* Check digit location - assumed to be the trailing (right-most) character when validating
+* Class name - Iso7064Mod37_2Algorithm

+#### Common Applications

+* International Society of Blood Transfusion (ISBT) Donation Identification Numbers

 ### Luhn Algorithm